Midlothian’s Young People Awards

 Nominations are now closed.

 Midlothian’s Young People Awards (MYPA) provide a unique chance to recognise and celebrate the many and varied achievements of our young people, aged from 8 to 26, within our communities.
-Now in their fourth year, the Awards are organised by:
+Now in their fifth year, the Awards are organised by:

 The Award categories

-Before nominating someone, please read about the categories.
 There are five categories, reflecting various activities that benefit Midlothian.
 The themes of participation, enterprise and regeneration are common throughout the categories.

 Caring and Volunteering (participation)